 Frequently Asked Questions

-Other than a cup of coffee?
-We enjoy applesauce pumpkin bread with eggs and sausage.
-If you are serving this to company it would be a delicious accompaniment to a sausage and egg breakfast casserole!
+We enjoy pumpkin bread with eggs and sausage.
+If you are serving this to guests then it would be a delicious accompaniment to a sausage and egg breakfast casserole!
 Though sometimes I love to keep it simple and serve it by itself, warmed, and topped with some butter or cream cheese.